Tecsmith/ts-kicad-lib/README.md

 # ts-kicad-lib

 > After over 30 years of using EagleCAD as my design tool, and the constant reminder that it will stop working in June 2026, I finally put the time in to learn KiCAD.
-Version 9 is really stable now and as far as I can tell it's not in some cases even much better than Eagle.
+Version 9 is really stable now and as far as I can tell it's, in some cases, even much better than Eagle.
 And so I now need to port my Eagle libraries to KiCAD ... and most is not by conversion (as the layers don't 100% match 1-on-1).
 And so this will be the slow progression of that effort.

 ## What's included